Introduction

 - Stay within a comfortable range of motion

-- Reduce load slightly if movement feels restricted
+- Maintain loads from last session or reduce load slightly if movement feels restricted

-Progress comes from consistent training over time, not from individual “good” or “bad” days.
+Key Reminder: Progress comes from multiple sessions and consistent training over time, not from individual “good” or “bad” days.
+Stick to the plan and auto-regulate as needed.

-Time away from training is normal.
-The goal is to return safely and rebuild quickly, not to pick up where you left off.
+Time away from training is normal, such as illness, going on vacation, or taking time off for other reasons.
+The goal is to return safely and rebuild quickly, not to pick up where you left off in the last session.

 What to Expect